Sceptre/jinja-unquote-resolvers-filter/README.md

 ## Overview

 A custom Jinja filter for Sceptre for unquoting resolvers appearing in var files.

+## Motivation

+In Sceptre, resolvers are an essential feature for simplifying complex configurations by enabling dynamic data retrieval.
+Resolvers such as `!stack_output_external` and `!stack_output` are particularly useful for referencing output values from other stacks or external sources, among many others.

+When using resolvers in var files, however, they must be protected from being interpreted as YAML tags by the YAML loader.

+This plugin addresses this challenge by allowing you to safely include resolvers in your var files.
+It ensures that resolvers are not processed as YAML tags by the loader, and then turned back into YAML tags after Jinja interpolation in the generated config.

 ## Installation